hamvocke/hamvocke.github.io/_drafts/2015-04-28-agile-retrospective-tweetrospective.md

 Eventually I stumbled across the ["#tweetmysprint"](http://plans-for-retrospectives.com/?id=97) idea by [Thomas Guest](http://wordaligned.org/) and found it to be really interesting.
-It suggests using Twitter's tweet format to let the team write their thoughts about the past iteration and ordering it in a timeline.
+It suggests using Twitter's Tweet format to let the team write their thoughts about the past iteration and ordering it in a timeline.
 I decided to let my retro revolve around exactly this concept.
 As it turns out it was a great idea.
 Our team had lots of fun and we got some really interesting results out of it.

 At the end of this post you will find some resources that will help you doing it yourself

 ## The concept in a nutshell
 You start off describing the concept to the team.
-The team gets to write a couple of tweets about the last iteration on sticky notes. **#hashtags**, **@mentions** and **emojis** are highly encouraged.
+The team gets to write a couple of Tweets about the last iteration on sticky notes. **#hashtags**, **@mentions** and **emojis** are highly encouraged.
-Next you organize all these tweets into a timeline and read it out loud.
-Every teammember gets to vote on the tweets he or she wants to discuss about using **retweets** and **favourites**.
-You organize the highest voted tweets into **trending topics** and give the team time to discuss about these in more detail.
+Next you organize all these Tweets into a timeline and read it out loud.
+Every teammember gets to vote on the Tweets he or she wants to discuss about using **Retweets** and **Favourites**.
+You organize the highest voted Tweets into **Trending Topics** and give the team time to discuss about these in more detail.

 It turns out that the Twitter universe offers everything you need for this.
 Restricting the opinions on the sticky notes to Twitter's 140 characters limit is a good lesson on brevity and conciseness.
 It is challenging to stick to this format and therefore will result in some really creative answers.
 Hashtags, Mentions and Emojis really offer some unique opportunities.
-Mentioning someone in a tweet can be used to appreciate a specific person or to celebrate success.
-Hashtags are a really great concept to put additional information, emotion or funny references into the short tweet format.
+Mentioning someone in a Tweet can be used to appreciate a specific person or to celebrate success.
+Hashtags are a really great concept to put additional information, emotion or funny references into the short Tweet format.

 ## Preparation
 As usual make sure to have a room where the whole team fits and can talk and discuss in an undisturbed fashion.
 Get enough sticky notes and pens for everyone.
 Make sure to pick the right format for the sticky notes.
-I've found a wide rectangular shape to be fitting (obviously resembling the format of one single tweet).
+I've found a wide rectangular shape to be fitting (obviously resembling the format of one single Tweet).

-Print enough of the resources sheets at the end of this post **(TODO ADD LINK)** for your team and cut out the retweet and favourite icons.
-Prepare a bunch of these "icons" for each team member and hand them out together with the sticky notes and pen.
+Print enough of the [Tweetrospective Sheets](#resources) at the end of this post for your team and cut out the Retweet and Favourite icons.
+Prepare a bunch of these icons for each team member and hand them out together with the sticky notes and pens.

 ## Facilitating the Retro
 Facilitating your Tweetrospective won't be any different from other retros.
 Try your best to set a scene where everyone feels secure and comfortable.
-Writing tweets allows to get creative and share short thoughts in an entertaining way with others.
+Writing Tweets allows to get creative and share short thoughts in an entertaining way with others.
 This could be a good opportunity to break the ice within a team.